MrPrattASH/Robotics-II-Circuit-Python/learning_modules/husky_lens/husky_lens_overview.md

 * 3	-:	GND	Negative (0V)
 * 4	+:	VCC	Positive (3.3~5.0V)

+Before continuing, ensure that you have the [CircuitPyHuskyLens.py](circuitPyHuskyLib.py) file on your lib folder.

 Then, run the following code. when you point the huskylens at the image, what is printed on your serial port?
 What about a different image?
 How reliable is the huskylens?

 ```python